Distraught Haitians seek medical help at swamped hospitals after quake | Science-Environment

 Distraught Haitians seek medical help at swamped hospitals after quake

-Saturday's 7.2 magnitude quake brought down thousands of homes and buildings in the deeply impoverished country, which is still recovering from another major temblor https://www.reuters.com/world/americas/haitians-quake-reawakens-trauma-disaster-decade-ago-2021-08-15 11 years ago and the assassination of its president, Jovenel Moise, last month.
-The areas in and around the city of Les Cayes - some 150 km (93 miles) west of the Caribbean country's capital Port-au-Prince - suffered the biggest hit, putting enormous strain on local hospitals, some of which were badly damaged by the quake.
+Saturday's 7.2 magnitude quake brought down tens of thousands of homes and buildings in the deeply impoverished country, which is still recovering from another major temblor https://www.reuters.com/world/americas/haitians-quake-reawakens-trauma-disaster-decade-ago-2021-08-15 11 years ago and the assassination of its president, Jovenel Moise, last month.
+Dozens of churches, hotels and schools were seriously damaged or ruined by the quake.

 - Country: